MIAMI CHILD CUSTODY LAWYER PROTECTING FAMILIES

 Trusted counsel in emotional child custody matters

-Child custody is often one of the most contentious issues in a divorce.
+Child custody is often one of the most contentious issues in a divorce or paternity case.
 At The Law Offices of Lawrence S. Katz, P.A., we understand that child custody battles can be emotionally and mentally draining.
 You may be anxious about your children being away from you for extended periods and wonder about their well-being.
 When your children’s welfare is at stake, select a law firm with the experience to face any challenge.
-Since 1968, we have represented spouses in intricate family law disputes in South Florida, throughout the United States and abroad.
+Since 1968, we have represented parties in intricate family law disputes in South Florida, throughout the United States and abroad.
 We can help you, too.

 Child custody in Florida